Atlantis Hybrid Rocket

 For 2016-17, The Student Organization for Aerospace Research is designing and building the Atlantis Rocket.
 Named after our sponsor Atlantis Research Labs Inc., the Atlantis Rocket will be going to 30,000ft above ground level for the Intercollegiate Rocket Engineering Competition (IREC) at Spaceport America, New Mexico.
 The Atlantis Rocket is powered via a hybrid rocket motor; using solid fuel and liquid oxidizer.
 The hybrid rocket will be carrying an 8.8lb payload which consists of the electronics and a scientific experiment.
 The rocket will be approximately 18 feet in length, 7 inches in diameter, and weighs 160 lbs at launch.

 The rocket project is made up of members from multiple disciplines including but not limited to engineering, physics, and computer science.
-The project is subdivided into Mechanical, Electrical, Software, Propulsion, and Payload teams.
+The project is subdivided into eight teams listed below.

-The mechanical team designs and manufactures all structural components of the rocket including, the airframe, internal structures, nosecone, fins, parachutes, and launch rail.
+The airframe team designs and manufactures the structural components of the rocket including, the airframe, internal structures, nosecone, fins, parachutes, and launch rail.

-The electrical team designs and builds the hardware aboard the rocket which includes the avionics and the payload, as well as the motor control system.
+The avionics team designs and builds the hardware aboard the rocket which includes the electronics and motor control system.

 A mixture of the other team members, the payload team designs and builds the scientific experiment onboard the rocket for the year’s competition.
 The scientific experiment differs year to year.